Wuyxin/Wuyxin/README.md

 ### Hi there 👋

-🌱 I’m a senior undergraduate @ USTC.
-I will join Stanford CS as a PhD candidate.
+🌱 I will join Stanford CS as a PhD candidate this fall.

 🔭 I’m currently working on reliable ML models with a focus on their explainability, robustness, and generalizability.